GlitchCog/ChatGameFontificator/README.md

 * The program wasn't broken.
 Why did you "fix" it?

 Sorry.
 Here are a few versions of the program for download immediately preceding notable feature additions.
-These versions will be missing any fonts and borders added subsequently though:
+These versions will be missing any fonts and borders added subsequently though.
 Last version without emoji support: [JAR from August 20, 2015] (../../raw/29dade0e07918c7ebbdd9e3428ec7f637d946914/jar/ChatGameFontificator.jar).
 Last version without message censorship support: [JAR from October 20, 2015] (../../raw/4c31662a29dc9ac5b7437ecbaf904069d878e676/jar/ChatGameFontificator.jar).